Udemy vs. Udacity: Which is Best for Your Online Course?

 Step 1: Once you’re signed up, you’ll automatically get redirected to an application page so you can begin the process.
 To begin with, you must complete a few essential details such as your name, email address, and the company you work for/own.

-Step 2: You’re then asked to fill in your role at your company as well as a link to your LinkedIn profile (so they can verify what you say).
+Step 2: You’re then asked to fill in your role at your company as well as a link to your LinkedIn profile.

 Finally, before you move on, you must state whether you have any legal or immigration-related limitations.